 Makes 12 to 14 servings.

-* Note an alternative topping that my father is favoring these days.
-2 cups granulated sugar, 1/2 cup water, 1/4 cup butter.
+* Note an alternative topping: 2 cups granulated sugar, 1/2 cup water, 1/4 cup butter.
 Combine sugar and water in a medium saucepan.
 Heat on medium until all sugar is dissolved.
 Increase heat to medium high and bring to a boil.
 Boil until syrup becomes warm amber in color (about 10 minutes).
 Add 1/4 cup butter, carefully as it will foam up a bit.
 Swirl the pan so that the butter is all incorporated, stirring with a wooden spoon if necessary.
 Remove from heat and pour out into cake pan.
 Continue with recipe as noted.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on Simply Recipes.
 Thank you!